-- exports and unports are super user commands. - It does not matter whether the machine is diskless (nd based) or diskfull; both configurations are compatible with the nfs server. - It is believed that public, timeshared systems will export their file systems and that personal, high performance workstations will not, although the nfs design will not disallow the latter. - Since personal machines (most likely) will not export their file system, (casual, non-transparent) access to their files can still be accomplished via rcp or rlogin. - It is expected that the exportfs command will executed semi- automaticly following booting via - The project will investigate and publish the optimal number of demons to devote to a dedicated nfs server, like Sun's titan machine.
+- exports and unports are super user commands. - It does not matter whether the machine is diskless (nd based) or diskfull; both configurations are compatible with the nfs server.
+What worklind a proper is a characteristic to be a server. - It is believed that public, timeshared systems will export their file systems and that personal, high performance workstations will not, although the nfs design will not disallow the latter. - Since personal machines (most likely) will not export their file system, (casual, non-transparent) access to their files can still be accomplished via rcp or rlogin. - It is expected that the exports command will executed semi- automaticly following booting via - The project will investigate and publish the optimal number of demons to devote to a dedicated nfs server, like Sun's titan machine.